BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 ## More Advanced Terrain
 Having a map depicting the relief is sometimes not enough.
 We may want to render repetitive objects referenced in the map into the landscape like buildings, trees, etc.
-The Dynamic Terrain can manage these objects when used with a dedicated Solid Particle System (SPS).
+The Dynamic Terrain can manage these objects when used with a dedicated Solid Particle System (SPS) or with an instance manager.
-The objects are defined in a specific map, besides the ground map, called the Solid Particle Map or SPMap.
+The objects are defined in a specific map, besides the ground map, called the Solid Particle Map (or SPMap) or the Instance Map depending on the  chosen way.

+### The Object Recycler
 How does it work ?
 As we know now, the terrain renders only the current visible part of the map what can be much bigger and what can have millions coordinates.
 The dedicated SPS works the same way : it renders the only visible objects from the SPMap in the current terrain by recycling automatically a set pool of solid particles.

 Both the SPMap and the SPS are then passed to the terrain constructor as parameters.

+The Instance manager works exactly the same.
+The lone difference is that instances are used instead of solid particles.
+In this case, the Instance Map and the source meshes of the instances are to be passed to the terrain constructor as parameters.

+We can choose to use the SPS or the instance manager, or both together.

+Let's start with the SPS and the SPMap.

 ### The SPMap